News Article

 Whilst studying we spend so much time by ourselves that it can be easy to forget that spending time on your own doing something you enjoy is a key part of supporting your wellbeing and taking a well-deserved break.

 Each day, try to have a break by yourself doing something you enjoy, that doesn’t involve a screen.
-This could be listening to music or a podcast, reading a book, or even writing down some of your thoughts and feelings down in a journal.
+This could be listening to music or a podcast, reading a book, or even writing down some of your thoughts and feelings in a journal.
 It’s like venting to your friend but to a book instead and you can let your thoughts go as random as you like.

 person holding book sitting on brown surface